Enzymii/fxxk_oj_submission/README.md

 The easiest way is to copy it from your browser and make it as a dict in python.

+Upd: You can just make headers as a string, and use the 'get_headers' function in fxxk_bzoj.py instead.
+The return value is a dict which can be directly used as the parameter.

 C:0
 C++:1 (default)
 Pascal:2